An Anniversary Date Night Idea

 Hi there!
-I’m Miranda from One Little Minute, and I’m thrilled to be here today sharing a creative and customizable anniversary idea.
+I’m Miranda from One Little Minute, and I’m thrilled to be here today sharing a creative and customizeable anniversary idea.

 My husband Dave and I rotate planning our anniversary celebrations.
 One year he does it all, the next it’s my turn, and every third year we plan something special together.
 This last year was our fifth anniversary, and my turn was up again.
 Dave is notoriously fantastic at planning and carrying out awesome dates, so the pressure was on!